[As of September 30, 2024]

 - Level 1 certification in key technologies: Learning basic knowledge and receiving certification on key technologies (cloud, AI, robotics and agile)

-3) Next-generation human resource development
+- Next-generation human resource development

-4) Career development support
+- Career development support

-1. Internal environment improvement policy
+- Internal environment improvement policy

 The CRESCO Group believes it can create new value by respecting individuals with diverse attributes, expertise, experience and values, and each person fully demonstrating their skills.
 For this reason, the Company is engaged in a variety of initiatives to establish environments enabling participation by diverse human resources, and also create workplaces in which people acknowledge and encourage each other.

-1) Utilization of human resources
+- Utilization of human resources

-Furthermore, assignments are made to be optimal and contribute to increasing motivation by implementing strategic assignments that match the skills and aptitude of employees with management strategy, and an internal recruiting/ free-agent system enabling employees to request to transfer to their desired division.
+Assignments are made to be optimal and contribute to increasing motivation by implementing strategic assignments that match the skills and aptitude of employees with management strategy, and an internal recruiting/ free-agent system enabling employees to request to transfer to their desired division.

-2) Personnel system
+- Personnel system

 For further growth of the Company’s employees and the Company, the personnel system is based on the concepts of “pursuing specialty,” “merit-based compensation” and “realization of a workplace enabling active participation by diverse human resources” separates job duties and responsibilities into seven grades and 16 job types enabling the pursuit of individual specialties and strengths, and following a multi-track career path.
 The system provides well-balanced compensation according to job duties and responsibilities as well as producing results, encouraging them to demonstrate their “merit” at a higher level.

-Furthermore, investment is actively made in human resources by implementing increases in base pay for two consecutive years based on market trends in compensation.
+Investment is actively made in human resources by implementing increases in base pay for two consecutive years based on market trends in compensation.

-3) Health management
+- Health and productivity management

-4) Work-Style reform
+- Work-Style reform

-5) Diversity & inclusion
+- Diversity & inclusion

 Acceptance of diversity is essential for a company to build a competitive advantage amid a changing market environment and technological structure.
 The CRESCO Group’s basic approach is to respect individual differences, and perform evaluation according to individual results, capabilities and contributions without consideration for attributes such as gender, age and nationality that are unrelated to job duties.
 In this context, in addition to focusing on increasing the percentage of managerial positions held by women as a means of supporting active participation by women, the Company is actively hiring foreign nationals and people with disabilities to enable them to actively participate.

 In April 2021, the Company introduced the partnership system as part of its LGBT initiatives.
 Furthermore, the Company supports balancing work and childcare regardless of gender, such as endorsing the “100% Men’s Childcare Leave Declaration” in April 2022.
-The CRESCO Group will continue to provide opportunities for diverse human resources to equally participate in the organization and completely fulfill their potential.

 Because the management of corporate pension funds impacts stable asset formation for employees and companies' own financial standing, companies should take and disclose measures to improve human resources and operational practices, such as the recruitment or assignment of qualified persons, in order to increase the investment management expertise of corporate pension funds (including stewardship activities such as monitoring the asset managers of corporate pension funds), thus making sure that corporate pension funds perform their roles as asset owners.
 Companies should ensure that conflicts of interest which could arise between pension fund beneficiaries and companies are appropriately managed.